-Moss Adams LLP (Moss Adams) conducted this 2016 Measure B performance audit in accordance with the Generally Accepted Government Auditing Standards (GAGAS) issued by the Controller General of the United States.
+Moss Adams LLP (Moss Adams) conducted this 2016 Measure B performance audit in accordance with Generally Accepted Government Auditing Standards (GAGAS) issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the audit to obtain sufficient, appropriate evidence to provide a reasonable basis for our findings and conclusions based on our audit objectives.
 We believe the evidence obtained provides a reasonable basis for our findings and conclusions based on our audit objectives.
 The performance audit objectives, scope, methodology, and conclusions, along with a summary of the views of responsible Santa Clara Valley Transportation Authority (VTA) officials, are included in this report.

-The performance audit procedures applied provided reasonable assurance, in accordance with GAGAS and 2016 Measure B documents, that for fiscal year (FY) 2020-2021 (July 1, 2020 through June 30, 2021), 2016 Measure B tax revenues were expended only on costs identified in the voter-approved 2016 Measure B ballot.
+The performance audit procedures applied provided reasonable assurance, in accordance with GAGAS and 2016 Measure B documents, that for fiscal year (FY) 2021-2022 (July 1, 2021 through June 30, 2022), 2016 Measure B tax revenues were expended only on costs identified in the voter-approved 2016 Measure B ballot.

-Based on our performance audit, we identified several commendable practices over the course of the audit:
+Based on our procedures, we identified several commendable practices over the course of the audit:

-- Expenditure and proceeds issuance documentation was effectively sourced, maintained, and managed. - Public meetings of the 2016 Measure B Citizens' Oversight Committee (MBCOC) were held to update the community on the status of projects. - Meeting minutes were posted on the MBCOC website. - 2016 Measure B policies and procedures that define approval authority for invoices, contracts, and change orders to ensure appropriate review and controls were in place. - Dashboards showing year-to-date 2016 Measure B spending by program category are on the VTA website1. - Strong collaboration among 2016 Measure B personnel and accounting was observed. - Staff demonstrated resilience and dedication to the organization and public service through a challenging year.
+- Expenditure and proceeds issuance documentation was effectively sourced, maintained, and managed. - Public meetings of the 2016 Measure B Citizens' Oversight Committee (MBCOC) were held to provide the forum to receive public input. - Meeting minutes were posted on the VTA website. - 2016 Measure B policies and procedures that define approval authority for invoices, contracts, and change orders to ensure appropriate review and controls were in place. - Dashboards showing year-to-date 2016 Measure B spending by program category are on the VTA website. - Strong collaboration among 2016 Measure B personnel and accounting was observed.

-In addition, we evaluated the effectiveness and efficiency of internal controls based on our objectives to provide an analysis of the 2016 Measure B, so that those charged with governance and oversight can use the information to improve 2016 Measure B performance and operations.
+In addition, we evaluated the effectiveness and efficiency of internal controls based on our objectives to provide an analysis of 2016 Measure B, so that those charged with governance and oversight can use the information to improve 2016 Measure B performance and operations.
 We identified the following expenditure management and control observations related to compliance with 2016 Measure B requirements, policies and procedures, effectiveness, and efficiency of operations:

-Transit Operations Actual Costs Isolation Methodology: VTA has taken steps to document and establish a methodology to isolate and report on the actual expenditures of 2016 Measure B's Transit Operations funds in support of bus operations to serve underserved and transit-dependent populations in Santa Clara County.
-VTA established policies for the Transit

-1 Figures reported on the VTA dashboard are not audited.

-- Operations program category in July 2021 (see Observation 1a in the report body for further information). - Administration Expenditure Guidelines: VTA has taken steps to establish expenditure guidelines for program administration that define the allowability of specific administration costs such as investment fees and associated allocations, personnel charges, and sales tax forecast costs, as required by the 2016 Measure B ballot language; however, VTA established an administration expenditure policy that was implemented after our audit period in July 2021. (see Observation No. 1b in the report body for further information).
+- Transit Operations Actual Costs Isolation Methodology: VTA has taken steps to address the prior year audit recommendation to document and establish a methodology to isolate and report on the actual expenditures of 2016 Measure B's Transit Operations funds in support of bus operations to serve underserved and transit-dependent populations in Santa Clara County.
+However, the Enhance Core Frequent Network and Expand Mobility and Affordable Fares methodology did not define the allowable and unallowable cost elements or the appropriate level of expenditure approval.
+Additionally, we were unable to identify formalized approval of the methodology (see Observation No. 1a in the report body for further information). - Administration Expenditure Guidelines: In July 2021, VTA developed and implemented Administration Expenditure Guidelines that define the allowability of specific administration costs such as investment fees and associated allocations, personnel charges, and sales tax forecast costs, as required by the 2016 Measure B ballot language.
+However, based on our review of sampled labor, we identified one labor position that was not specifically included within the Administration Expenditure Guidelines as eligible or otherwise formally approved to charge labor to 2016 Measure B (see Observation No. 1b in the report body for further information).